Thursday, 2 July 2009

 However there was one at Le Saillant, not far away.
 It was remote from any sort of eatery, so we would need to lay in some food, and we would have to hurry, as the shops were about to close at 12:30.

-Provisioned for the evening with a tin of ratatouille, another of sausages and some fruit, we descended to the railway station and had lunch at a picnic table – the left-over pizza from last night.
+Provisioned for the evening with a tin of ratatouille, another of sausages and some fruit, we went down to the railway station and had lunch – the left-over pizza from last night – at a picnic table.

-From there the road kept going gently down towards the river at Le Saillant, where there was another old stone bridge, a lovely little vine-covered bar, and a swimming hole bordered by a lawn.
+From there the road kept declining gently towards the river at Le Saillant, where there was another old stone bridge, a lovely little vine-covered bar, and a swimming hole bordered by a lawn.
 The village itself was across the river.

 Like the other villages we had visited today, there was something delightfully random about its layout.
 There was a chapel with a little bell tower and a privately owned château behind a wall, and past that the camping ground was spread out along the riverbank.